krishSujan/aws/README.md

-# Initiall Repo for Test
+# This repo consists of CloudFormation script

-This for testing repo
+This repo holds the cloudformation script to list the DBs in a specific region using parameters.